This article was reviewed by the YOUCANIC editorial team.

 If the key was dropped to the ground, it might also stop working.
 The small coil inside the key can get damaged when the key is dropped.
 A Mercedes-Benz key typically doesn’t fail with a single drop but drops it several times, and you may end up with a key that won’t start or unlock the car.

-If you remove the circuit board from inside the keyfob, you should see a small coil.
+If you remove the circuit board inside the keyfob, you should see a small coil.
 The coil is soldered at both ends.
-Inspect both ends and make sure they are still connected to the circuit board.
+Inspect both ends and ensure they are still connected to the circuit board.

 Try Spare Key